-Security and Privacy at Lightstep
+Security and privacy with Lightstep Observability

-Lightstep’s Satellite Architecture is purpose-built to provide security and protect privacy.
+Lightstep Observability’s Satellite Architecture is purpose-built to provide security and protect privacy.

-Observability and Security at Scale
+Observability and security at scale

 - You control how long data is retained.
 Customers control the retention period for raw traces (representing an individual request).

 - We do not collect PII or other sensitive customer data.
-Lightstep satellites have data scrubbing capability to remove sensitive data before it can leave the data center.
-Scrubbed data will never be sent out of the VPC, will not be accessible to queries from the Lightstep system, and will never be visible in the Lightstep user interface or exist in memory or durable data stores in the Lightstep system
+Lightstep Microsatellites have data scrubbing capability to remove sensitive data before it can leave the data center.
+Scrubbed data will never be sent out of the VPC, will not be accessible to queries from the Lightstep system, and will never be visible in the Lightstep user interface or exist in memory or durable data stores in the Lightstep system.

 Combining complete system visibility with end-to-end security.

-- Satellite Architecture: Defense-in-depth control of telemetry within your datacenter
+- Satellite Architecture: Defense-in-depth control of telemetry within your datacenter.

-- SSO with SAML: Manage team access with your SAML identity provider
+- SSO with SAML: Manage team access with your SAML identity provider.

-- Role-Based Permissions: Control access to data, settings, and Lightstep features
+- Role-Based Permissions: control access to data, settings, and Lightstep features.

 - Continuous Scanning and Testing: Lightstep uses a variety of tools and vendors – including vulnerability scanning, web application scanning, and penetration testing – to help keep our systems secure.

-Lightstep and GDPR
+Privacy and GDPR

-Lightstep is compliant with the General Data Protection Regulation (GDPR).
+Lightstep Observability is compliant with the General Data Protection Regulation (GDPR).
 Our products, processes, and procedures meet obligations as a data processor.
 You can find our subprocessors here.